 The Front Port can be used by external masters to read from and write into the memory system utilizing any port in the Core Complex.
-The ITIM can also be accessed through the Front Port.

 If a Front Port access targets the Memory Port, a coherency manager is responsible for maintaining coherency with the L1 and L2 caches.
 A read access can be returned directly from the caches without generating an external bus access.
 If a write from the Front Port targets a location in the L1 data cache, it results in the line being evicted and invalidated.
 The write will then allocate to the L2 cache.